 The State of Maryland offers a number of tax exemptions and credits to veterans, active duty military personnel and surviving spouses.
 For veterans with service connected disabilities rated at 100% ‘permanent and total’, property tax exemptions are available.
 In addition there are deductions for military retirement pay, as well as tax credits and exemptions for vehicle and vessel registration.

 Property Tax Exemption- Disabled Veterans and Surviving Spouses

 Armed Services veterans with a permanent and total service connected disability rated 100% by the Veterans Administration may receive a complete exemption from real property taxes on the dwelling house and surrounding yard.
 These veterans also may apply at any time and do not have to meet the September 1 filing deadline.
 Certain unremarried surviving spouses may also be eligible for this exemption.
 Surviving spouses of military personnel killed in the line of duty may apply for an exemption.

 To learn more call your local Maryland assessment office.
-To find your local office and contact information visit the State Department of Taxation website.
+To find your local office and contact information visit the State Department of Assessments and Taxation website.

 Source: Maryland State Department of Taxation